mvdbaart/frissestart-headless/README.md

 # Frisse Start Headless WordPress Frontend

 This is a modern headless frontend for the WordPress website at https://opleidingen.frissestart.nl.
 It uses Next.js, React, TypeScript, and TailwindCSS to create a fast, responsive, and user-friendly experience while keeping WordPress as the backend CMS.
+Yes

 ## Features